 Thanks to its great location, Centro is the perfect jumping off point for exploring the city and beyond.

-This colourful and vibrant neighbourhood is our top choice for one of the best places to stay in Madrid for the first time.
+This colourful and vibrant neighbourhood is our top choice for where to stay in Madrid for the first time.
 Experience everything from expansive squares and detailed buildings to charming street performers and upscale shopping in this downtown Madrid barrio.

 Top Things to See and Do in Centro